silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/03_File_Security.md

 The urls for these two files, however, do not reflect the physical structure directly.

-* `http://www.example.com/assets/33be1b95cb/OldCompanyLogo.gif` will be served directly from the web server, and will not invoke a php request.
+* The public file at `http://www.example.com/assets/OldCompanyLogo.gif` will be served directly from the web server, and will not invoke a PHP request.
-* `http://www.example.com/assets/a870de278b/NewCompanyLogo.gif` will be routed via a 404 handler to PHP, which will be passed to the `[ProtectedFileController](api:SilverStripe\Assets\Storage\ProtectedFileController)` controller, which will serve up the content of the hidden file, conditional on a permission check.
+* The protected file at `http://www.example.com/assets/a870de278b/NewCompanyLogo.gif` will be routed via a 404 handler to PHP, which will be passed to the `[ProtectedFileController](api:SilverStripe\Assets\Storage\ProtectedFileController)` controller, which will serve up the content of the hidden file, conditional on a permission check.

-When the file `NewCompanyLogo.gif` is made public, the url will not change, but the file location will be moved to `assets/NewCompanyLogo.gif`, and will be served directly via the web server, bypassing the need for additional PHP requests.
+When the file `NewCompanyLogo.gif` is made public, the file will be moved to `assets/NewCompanyLogo.gif`, and will be served directly via the web server, bypassing the need for additional PHP requests.